All over our rural south dogs are waiting.

 By traveling to these shelters, we hope to change that and inspire change.

 If you’d like to help our mission, please spread the word and consider donating what you can in terms of time or resources to help the dogs that have been forgotten.
-We will post a list of the shelters we visit, their mailing address, and their needs.
+We post a list of the shelters we visit, their mailing address, and their needs.
 Check back regularly as we update it along the way.

+And please, help us spread the word.
 Together, we can let the dogs out.